mbbu-beep/cybersecurity-blogs/personal-cybersecurity/mfa-is-not-optional.md

 # MFA Is Not Optional; But One Method Is Not Enough
 A password is no longer enough to protect an important account.
 Passwords can be leaked, guessed, or stolen but MFA adds another barrier for an attacker.

-Bottom line: You will be protected because even if an attacker has your password, they may still be stopped because they do not have your phone, authenticator app, security key, fingerprint, or passkey.
+*Bottom line:* You will be protected because even if an attacker has your password, they may still be stopped because they do not have your phone, authenticator app, security key, fingerprint, or passkey.

 > That extra step can be the difference between a stolen password and an account you get locked out of.

 ## What Counts as MFA?
 MFA requires more than one type of proof:
-- Something you know: a password or PIN
+- Something you *know*: a password or PIN
-- Something you have: a phone, authenticator app, passkey, or security key
+- Something you *have*: a phone, authenticator app, passkey, or security key
-- Something you are: a fingerprint or facial scan
+- Something you *are*: a fingerprint or facial scan

 | MFA Method | P R O S | C O N S |